 Year 6 children will be developing their reference and retrieval skills.
 In using reference books, pupils need to know what information they need to look for before they begin and need to understand the task.
 They should be shown how to use contents pages and indexes to locate information.
 The skills of information retrieval that are taught across the curriculum and during visits and through personal research.
 Pupils will refine their skills for writing: generating ideas, drafting, and rereading to improve their work.
 They will be given opportunities to write for a wide range of purposes.
+Daily reading in class, independently and at home is still expected and children will be given lots of opportunity to discuss books and authors that they enjoy in our class library.

 Click here to view the National Curriculum for Year 6 English